 When you hear the Word of God, take it into your heart and believe it.
 Although we need God’s help to believe his Word, we must make every effort to believe it and receive it.
 When you are convicted of your sin or unbelief, take intentional, thoughtful steps to remedy, by God’s grace, that sin and unbelief.
 Eagerly listen to the preaching of God’s Word, and spend time meditating on the Scripture, not merely reading over it quickly or allowing sermons to pass in one ear and out the other (Josh 1:8; Ps 1).
 “Take care how you hear,” Jesus tells us almost immediately after teaching on the four soils (see Luke 8:18).

-(2) Take a Long-Term Approach of Spiritual Growth
+(2) Take a Long-Term Approach to Spiritual Growth

 One characteristic of the good and honest heart is that it bears fruit with patience (Luke 8:15).
 The Scripture often depicts spiritual growth in agricultural terms—planting seed, tilling the ground, watering soil—because the entire process, from initial planting to first fruit takes time (see Psalm 1; Matt 13:1-23; 24-30; 31-33; Luke 8:1-15; John 15:1-8; 1 Cor.
 3:6).
 Among the various species of fruit trees in the world, it usually takes 2-5 years before the tree can produce fruit because it needs to establish a root system to supply adequate nutrient to its branches.
 Healthy fruit trees also require pruning, which makes them appear less fruitful for a season.